Bussy-le-Grand

-Bussy-le-Grand (/fr/) is a commune in the Côte-d'Or department in eastern France.
+Bussy-le-Grand (/fr/; 'Bussy-the-Great') is a rural commune in the Côte-d'Or department in central-east France.
+It is known for its Château de Bussy-Rabutin, a monument historique since 1862, with its galleries of a thousand portraits.

 Personalities

-Jean-Andoche Junot, a general under Napoleon was born in the village.
-The Château de Bussy-Rabutin, home of the 17th-century courtier and writer Roger de Rabutin, Comte de Bussy, is located within the commune.
+Jean-Andoche Junot (1771–1813), a general under Napoleon, was born in the village.
+The Château de Bussy-Rabutin was the home of the 17th-century courtier and writer Roger de Rabutin, Comte de Bussy.

-The American painter Douglas Gorsline (1913-1985) lived in the village for twenty years.
+In the 20th century the American painter Douglas Gorsline (19131985) lived in the village for 20 years.